Meet the engineering student reaching for the stars

 Reading time: 2 minutes

-In 2019, Jodie will take part in the Space Studies Program at the International Space University in Strasbourg, France.
+Now she is set to take part in the Space Studies Program at the International Space University in Strasbourg, France.

 What gave you the bug for engineering?